 Welcome!
 I am Jun Tu, Professor of Geography, Geospatial Sciences, and Environmental Studies in the Department of Geography and Anthropology.
 I received my Ph.D. and M.Phil. degrees in Earth and Environmental Sciences (Geography Specialization) from the Graduate Center of The City University of New York, and my M.E. and B.S. from the Department of Earth Sciences at Nanjing University, China.
 I also received a Certificate in Urban Environmental Management and Sustainable Development from the Institute for Housing and Urban Development Studies, The Netherlands.

 My teaching interests include physical geography, environmental studies, and GIS applications.
-The courses I taught at KSU include Weather and Climate, Introduction to Environmental Studies, Global Climate Change, Geography of Asia, and GIS Application in Water Resources, and GIS in Public Health, etc.
+The courses I taught at KSU include Weather and Climate, Introduction to Environmental Studies, Global Climate Change, Geography of Asia, GIS Application in Water Resources, and GIS in Public Health, etc.